embarkpark/learning_design/modules/debugging/task_2/task_overview.md

 ## Task: Debugging code #2

-### Task:
 This will focus on different debugging procedures.

 Let's say your company is trying to implement a "password validator."

 Your task is to find and solve all the bugs to get the output to pass all the tests.
-You can manually run these tests to verify your solution.

-### Cases that work but shouldn't:
-1. MikeJones<14456!

-This has a '<'

-2. mikeJ123456

-This has no special character.

-3. mikeJon1@2we

-This reads the '@' as a number but shouldn't.

-### Cases that don't work but should:

-1. mike&Jo123

-Errors with too small but is the right length
+Can we write a hidden test scheme.

-## Solution
+### Solution

 ```python
 # Online Python compiler (interpreter) to run Python online.